SELF-Technology/self-chain-public/docs/Technical Docs/Developer Resources/Getting_Started_Testnet.md

 # Getting Started with SELF Chain (Testnet)

+> 🚧 **BETA NOTICE**: These developer resources are currently in beta and under active development.
+Many features described here are coming soon.
+We're working hard to bring you a complete development experience!

 > ⚠️ **TESTNET WARNING**: SELF Chain is currently in testnet phase.
 Do not use real assets or deploy production applications.
 Testnet tokens have no value and the network may be reset at any time.

 ## Welcome Developers!